michaelpri10/WelcomeBot/README.md

  - `//pull` - updates the bot with the latest commit on Github
  - `//pause` - pauses the bot temporarily
  - `//start` - resumes the bot when it is paused
+ - `//editmsg [new welcome message]` - edit the welcome message
- - `//priv [user id]` - gives a user the ability to use this command and the five commands listed above
+ - `//priv [user id]` - gives a user the ability to use this command and the six commands listed above

 ---